codeWithHak/ai-for-all/02-lecture/README.md

 This algorithm is known as **Clustering**.

 **Anomaly Detection:** <br>
-A mechanic sees something differnet in an engine which usually is not found in a bike engine.
+Detects Something Weird e.g: A mechanic sees something differnet in an engine which usually is not found in a bike engine.

+## 7- Reinforcement Learning